QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

     plot(binomial_pdf.((1,2,4,8))...)

-When :math:`n = 1`, the distribution is flat --- one success or no successes have the same probability
+When :math:`n = 1`, the distribution is flat --- one success or no successes have the same probability.

-When :math:`n = 2` we can either have 0, 1 or 2 successes
+When :math:`n = 2` we can either have 0, 1 or 2 successes.

-Notice the peak in probability mass at the mid-point :math:`k=1`
+Notice the peak in probability mass at the mid-point :math:`k=1`.

-The reason is that there are more ways to get 1 success ("fail then succeed" or "succeed then fail") than to get zero or two successes
+The reason is that there are more ways to get 1 success ("fail then succeed" or "succeed then fail") than to get zero or two successes.

-Moreover, the two trials are independent, so the outcomes "fail then succeed" and "succeed then fail" are just as likely as the outcomes "fail then fail" and "succeed then succeed"
+Moreover, the two trials are independent, so the outcomes "fail then succeed" and "succeed then fail" are just as likely as the outcomes "fail then fail" and "succeed then succeed".

 (If there was positive correlation, say, then "succeed then fail" would be less likely than "succeed then succeed")

-Here, already we have the essence of the CLT: addition under independence leads probability mass to pile up in the middle and thin out at the tails
+Here, already we have the essence of the CLT: addition under independence leads probability mass to pile up in the middle and thin out at the tails.

-For :math:`n = 4` and :math:`n = 8` we again get a peak at the "middle" value (halfway between the minimum and the maximum possible value)
+For :math:`n = 4` and :math:`n = 8` we again get a peak at the "middle" value (halfway between the minimum and the maximum possible value).

-The intuition is the same --- there are simply more ways to get these middle outcomes
+The intuition is the same --- there are simply more ways to get these middle outcomes.

-If we continue, the bell-shaped curve becomes ever more pronounced
+If we continue, the bell-shaped curve becomes ever more pronounced.

-We are witnessing the `binomial approximation of the normal distribution <https://en.wikipedia.org/wiki/De_Moivre%E2%80%93Laplace_theorem>`_
+We are witnessing the `binomial approximation of the normal distribution <https://en.wikipedia.org/wiki/De_Moivre%E2%80%93Laplace_theorem>`_.

 Simulation 1
 ----------------

-Since the CLT seems almost magical, running simulations that verify its implications is one good way to build intuition
+Since the CLT seems almost magical, running simulations that verify its implications is one good way to build intuition.

 To this end, we now perform the following simulation

 #.
-Choose an arbitrary distribution :math:`F` for the underlying observations :math:`X_i`
+Choose an arbitrary distribution :math:`F` for the underlying observations :math:`X_i`.

 #.
-Generate independent draws of :math:`Y_n := \sqrt{n} ( \bar X_n - \mu )`
+Generate independent draws of :math:`Y_n := \sqrt{n} ( \bar X_n - \mu )`.

 #.
-Use these draws to compute some measure of their distribution --- such as a histogram
+Use these draws to compute some measure of their distribution --- such as a histogram.

 #.
-Compare the latter to :math:`N(0, \sigma^2)`
+Compare the latter to :math:`N(0, \sigma^2)`.

-Here's some code that does exactly this for the exponential distribution :math:`F(x) = 1 - e^{- \lambda x}`
+Here's some code that does exactly this for the exponential distribution :math:`F(x) = 1 - e^{- \lambda x}`.

 (Please experiment with other choices of :math:`F`, but remember that, to conform with the conditions of the CLT, the distribution must have finite second moment)